turalaksel/FASTrack/README.md

 `$workon FAST`

+To install the FAST package, type and execcute

+`$(FAST) pip install FASTrack`

-For most up to date version of the package, clone or download FAST.
+For most up to date version of the package, clone or download FAST github repository.
 Inside the `FAST` package folder, execute

 `$(FAST) pip install .`